tyhal/crie/doc/cli/crie_non.md

 ## crie non

-List what isn't supported for this project
+Show what isn't supported for this project

 ### Synopsis

-List what isn't supported for this project
+Show what isn't supported for this project

 Find the file extensions that dont have an associated regex match within crieRun